 The Statement of Responsibilities of Auditors and Audited Bodies issued by the Audit Commission explains the respective responsibilities of auditors and of the audited body.
-Reports prepared by appointed auditors are addressed to non-executive directors/members or officers.
+Reports prepared by appointed auditors are addressed to members or officers.
 They are prepared for the sole use of the audited body.
 Auditors accept no responsibility to:

-- any director/member or officer in their individual capacity; or - any third party.
+- any member or officer in their individual capacity; or - any third party.